spirodonfl/cursed-programming-1/README.md

 - transpile zig code to rust written in go
 - use db stored functions as backend exclusively
 - sql to css transpiler

+## Why would you want to do this?

+The primary reason?
+For charity.
+Once we have enough submissions, we will schedule a 24 hour review stream to review all the PRs in this repo.
+During that time, we will be donating to charity.

+The chosen charity this year is: https://www.bcchf.ca/

+A secondary reason is to showcase peoples skills.
+Believe it or not, it takes a lot to *purposefully* and *skillfully* write some cursed project in a way that:

+- makes sense
+- is fun to read
+- elegantly highlights why this is cursed
+- covers some unusual domain

+Hopefully, showcasing your work and getting enough attention on the 24 hour streams will help a few of you get seen, find jobs or get some well deserved attention on your work.

+If we can, we may also pick a few content streamers and set aside some "sub bombs" for their content in the near future.